EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 * __Developer name.
 Short description.__

-* Sebastian.
-Discuss open points of MPI design, see [MPI design](https://github.com/stan-dev/stan/wiki/Parallelism-using-MPI-in-Stan) ...
-I will be joining 45min late, so only if this fits this meeting.

 * Breck.
 Decision making in Stan project.
 Now with Hyper Link Technology! to notes from _Producing Open Source Software_ and Apache Foundation. https://docs.google.com/document/d/1yErmt7KGN5R-U4UsHsP42gxfh_xCQK2jFMnFHoPBBhg/edit?usp=sharing TL;DR Consensus decision making backed by approval voting, electorate are contributors.
 If it is obvious, do what ever it is, we can always back it out.
 Play nice.